 1. What PPD Is

 – This website has a lot of helpful information on it, though I don’t always agree with everything on it beyond diagnosing.
-I found it a few weeks after Ellie was born and it was very helpful to me to read other peoples’ stories and articles that showed other people had been where I was.
+I found it a few weeks after E was born and it was very helpful to me to read other peoples’ stories and articles that showed other people had been where I was.
 This list of symptoms I very thorough and includes symptoms I never knew of until I was experiencing them.
 Here is another good summary.

 – I would categorize it under the “greatly increase your pain in childbearing” of the curse of Eve.